 Presents the nature of the research process and guidelines for formulating research questions and testable hypotheses.
 Reviews the methods of operationalizing variables and indicators, collecting data, data analysis and fundamentals of statistical procedures commonly used in criminal justice research.
 This course is required of all graduate students in the criminal justice program.
 (PR Undergraduate statistics course.)

-CRIM 6695 Capstone e3 hrs 5.
+CRIM 6695 Capstone 3 I hrs.

-CRIM 6696 Thesis I 3 hrs s.
+CRIM 6696 Thesis I 3 I hrs.

-CRIM 6697 Thesis II 3 hrs s.
+CRIM 6697 Thesis II 3 I hrs.

 EDUCATION